spencerc99/playhtml/README.md

 ### vanilla html / simple browser usage

-To use this library, you can import the library and the associated styles from a CDN (in this case we will use [unpkg.com](https://unpkg.com)).
+To use this library, you can import the library from a CDN (in this case we will use [unpkg.com](https://unpkg.com)).
 Please make sure to do this after all the HTML elements on the page and ensure that the HTML elements you are "magic-ifying" have an `id` set.

 ```html
 <body>